Vonr/rust_grep/README.md

 -F          String searching, disables regex
--x          Only match whole lines, only works with -F -w          Only match whole words, only works with -F -m=<NUM>    Stop after NUM matches
+-x          Only match whole lines, only works with -F -w          Only match whole words, only works with -F -U          No unicode, can speed up regular expressions -m=<NUM>    Stop after NUM matches
 -c          Colorizes output
 -h          Print this help and exit